Sport Canterbury has been working with Ihi Aotearoa to advocate for well-connected neighbourhoods through play.

 The Neighbourhood Play System reports serve as a guide to encourage collaboration in supporting the opportunities identified.
 Sport Canterbury is monitoring the progress of these opportunities as they develop.

-The following Neighbourhood Play System reports have been undertaken in the Waitaha Canterbury region:
+Click on the following links to see the Neighbourhood Play System reports that have been undertaken in the Waitaha Canterbury region: